 Indication and Notification of LL Traffic

-TGbn defines or improves an existing mechanism so that a non-AP STA that is a TXOP responder can indicate its buffered low latency traffic needs (for traffic from the TxOP responder to the TxOP Holder) in a control response frame.
+TGbn defines or improves an existing mechanism so that a non-AP STA that is a TXOP responder can indicate its buffered LL traffic needs (for traffic from the TXOP responder to the TXOP Holder) in a control response frame.
 The TXOP holder should consider the indication in determining subsequent actions.
 Subsequent actions related to this indication are out of the scope of the standard.

-Note: whether an AP can Indicate its low latency needs is TBD
+The Low Latency Indication is included in the Feedback field of the Feedback Per AID TID Info field (the one that carries control feedback).

+The Feedback Type field is set to 1

+NOTE: Feedback Type field set to 0 is used for DUO feedback

+TBD bit(s) in the Feedback field is(are) defined to provide the low latency need(s)

 [Motion #273, [264] and [288-300]]

 [Motion #367, [264] and [370, 371]]